Presidio Pet Cemetery

 What you need to know

-A half-acre plot in the Presidio holds the graves of hundreds of pets, mostly dogs and cats, but also parakeets, rabbits, hamsters, lizards, goldfish, and at least one mouse.
+A half-acre plot in the Presidio holds the graves of hundreds of pets, mostly dogs and cats, plus parakeets, rabbits, hamsters, lizards, goldfish, and at least one mouse.
 The cemetery is surrounded by a white picket fence and shaded by Monterey pines.
-Many headstones mimic official military grave markers, engraved with the pet’s name and the family’s rank.
-The oldest markers date to the early 1950s, though legends suggest animals have been buried here since the 19th century.
+Many headstones mimic the format of official military grave markers and are engraved with the pet’s name and the family’s rank.
+The oldest visible markers date to the early 1950s.

-No one knows exactly how the cemetery started.
-There are no official records.
-Theories include burial grounds for cavalry horses, World War II guard dogs, and officers’ family pets.
-The cemetery fell into disrepair in the 1970s before an anonymous retired Navy man began maintaining it.
+The cemetery’s origins are not fully documented.
+It may have started as a burial ground for cavalry horses, World War II guard dogs, or officers’ family pets; the records are incomplete.
+The cemetery fell into disrepair in the 1970s before an anonymous retired Navy veteran began maintaining it.

 Visiting